 However, Jack’s family sought help from Ability Action Australia, knowing Early Childhood Early Intervention services would help their little boy develop the skills he needs to take part in everyday activities.

-What is early intervention?
+What is occupational therapy for kids?
 OT in early intervention for children